w3c/wai-media-guide/transcripts.md

 In descriptive transcripts, also include description of the vidual information.

 Add information to make the trascript more useful.
-For example, headings, links, a summary, and maybe time stamps.
+For example, headings, links, a summary, and maybe time stamps as described in the Tips below.

 {% include excol.html type="start" id="" %}

-## Tips for Transcripts
+### Tips

 {% include excol.html type="middle" %}